UPRI-earthquake/upri-earthquake.github.io/doc/ringserver.md

     To solve this problem we used JSON web tokens (JWT) and an [external Authentication API](link to earthquake-hub-backend), to identify whether a client requesting to write data into the RingServer has permission or not.
 The way this works is:

-    1. We added the AUTHORIZATION command in the DataLink protocol, with the following format:
+    a.
+We added the AUTHORIZATION command in the DataLink protocol, with the following format:

         ```bash
         AUTHORIZATION size\r\n [token]